-- To mitigate the safety risks associated with YESCARTA®, healthcare facilities must be specifically certified prior to ordering YESCARTA®.
+- To mitigate the safety risks associated with YESCARTA® and TECARTUS®, healthcare facilities must be specifically certified prior to ordering YESCARTA® or TECARTUS®.
 As part of the certification process, HCPs will be trained using the educational materials.
-The treatment centre is responsible for ensuring the training of appropriate personnel. - YESCARTA® must be administered in a certified healthcare setting.
-The certified healthcare facility must have on-site, immediate access to tocilizumab (an interleukin-6 receptor inhibitor), and ensure that a minimum of 2 doses of tocilizumab are available for each patient for infusion within 2 hours after YESCARTA® infusion, if required for the treatment of CRS. - Monitor patients daily for at least 7 days at a certified healthcare facility following YESCARTA® infusion for signs and symptoms of CRS, neurologic adverse reactions and other toxicities.
-Monitor patients for signs or symptoms of CRS and neurologic toxicities for 4 weeks after infusion and treat promptly. - Weekly phone calls to the patients by the infusion site HCP for assessments are strongly recommended after the first week of daily monitoring. - Instruct patients to remain within proximity (within 2 hours of travel) of a certified healthcare facility for at least 4 weeks following infusion. - Consider the use of prophylactic corticosteroids in patients after weighing the potential benefits and risks.
-Refer to the Singapore Package Insert for more information.
+The treatment centre is responsible for ensuring the training of appropriate personnel. - YESCARTA® and TECARTUS® must be administered in a certified healthcare setting.
+The certified healthcare facility must have on-site, immediate access to tocilizumab (an interleukin-6 receptor inhibitor), and ensure that a minimum of 2 doses of tocilizumab are available for each patient prior to YESCARTA® or TECARTUS® infusion, if required for the treatment of CRS.
+The certified healthcare facility must have access to an additional dose of tocilizumab within 8 hours of each previous dose. - Monitor patients daily for at least 7 days at a certified healthcare facility following YESCARTA® or TECARTUS® infusion for signs and symptoms of CRS, neurologic adverse reactions and other toxicities.
+Monitor patients for signs or symptoms of CRS and neurologic toxicities for 4 weeks after infusion and treat promptly. - Weekly phone calls to the patients by the infusion site HCP for assessments are strongly recommended after the first week of daily monitoring. - Instruct patients to remain within proximity (within 2 hours of travel) of a certified healthcare facility for at least 4 weeks following infusion.

-Due to the risks associated with YESCARTA®, infusion should be delayed if a patient has any of the following conditions:
+Due to the risks associated with YESCARTA® and TECARTUS®, infusion should be delayed if a patient has any of the following conditions: